MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 Guidelines for entering the challenge and preparing the presentation are outlined in the "Registration checklist" and "Submission checklist" sections below.

-## Is there sample code to help kickstart our project?
+## Is there sample code to get us started?

 Sample code to get you started is available at: https://github.com/MIT-LCP/bhi-bsn-challenge.
 For example, see these Jupyter Notebooks in [Python](https://github.com/MIT-LCP/bhi-bsn-challenge/blob/master/challenge-demo.ipynb) and [R](https://github.com/MIT-LCP/bhi-bsn-challenge/blob/master/jupyter_example_notebook_in_R.ipynb).